Archaeoniscus: Paleobiology

 As the earlier descriptions of this genus indicated a taxonomic association with cymothoids, Feldmann and his colleagues in 1998 considered that Archaeoniscus may have been ectoparasites on fishes just like modern cymothoids.
 Park and his colleagues in 2012 disagreed with this view, claiming that the morphological characteristics of A. aranguthyorum and A. coreaensis suggest otherwise.
-The researchers pointed out that the anterior limbs of Archaeoniscus are unmodified and ambulatory, contrary to the those of modern cymothoids which resemble hooks.
+The researchers pointed out that the anterior limbs of Archaeoniscus are unmodified and ambulatory, contrary to those of modern cymothoids which resemble hooks.
 They also stated that the shape of the limbs and the flattened body resemble that of serolids or other sphaeromatids which live in benthic zones.
 Their interpretation suggests that at least two species of Archaeoniscus, A. aranguthyorum and A. coreaensis, likely lived a benthic lifestyle without any parasitic association with fishes.
 Additionally, while Feldmann and his colleagues suggested that Archaeoniscus had sexual dimorphism based on the possible existence of brood pouches, Park and his colleagues also disagreed with this claim, arguing that Feldmann and his colleagues misidentified the impressions of the hindgut and anus.